Episodes 28-31: Duct Tape, Biological Warfare, Rancho Vampiro, and Dinner Bell

 I put my fiction writing tips in this blog and also talk about my fiction.

-I have one complete novel out (One Survivor, a space opera), one (Silver Buckshot, an urban fantasy thriller/romance) being serialized at an episode a week on Kindle Vella, and others in the works.
+I have two complete novels out: One Survivor (a space opera) and Silver Buckshot (a romantic urban fantasy thriller with extra banter), and others in the works.
 This site talks about my stories and also about fiction writing in general.

 My fiction writing tips are collected here.